Tsebo200/Oiloasis/README.md

 <!-- stipulate all of the functionality you included in the project -->
 <!-- This is your time to shine, explain the technical nuances of your project, how did you achieve the final outcome!-->

-* Utilised React and Material UI for front-end
+* Utilised React and SCSS for front-end
-* Utilised PHP for back-end (communicates with MYSQL)
+* Utilised Express communicate to database for back-end
+* Utilised Node for React Packages
 * Implemented Routing with `React-Router v6`.
-* Implemented MYSQL to communicate with the front-end (React - register& login Pages) and back-end (PHP)
-* Utilised JSS for editing MUI Elements and Scss for styling other components
+* Utilised MongoDB as Database (NoSQL)

 #### Highlights
 <!-- stipulated the highlight you experienced with the project -->
-* I struggled with understanding Mui as it took time to try implement
+* I struggled with create/post method and image upload due to Multer Middleware
 * I mostly enjoyed making UX decisions and implementing it into the project.
-* Learning how to use Sql to edit a database was also interesting
+* Learning to send data to MongoDB

 #### Challenges
 <!-- stipulated the challenges you faced with the project and why you think you faced it or how you think you'll solve it (if not solved) -->
-* It took me a while to understand how PHP communicates to React and MYSQL, thus leading my functions to being incomplete.
-* I also had many bugs in my project not knowing how to fix them.
+* I kept getting a 500 internal error due to the multer middleware

 #### Above And Beyond